 With all this in mind, you’ll want to periodically research the current best practices for the platforms you’re using.
 You can search “2019 Instagram Hashtag Guide” and find a wealth of advice on how to make the most of hashtags today, for instance.

-Pro tip: If you sell your products/services through an ecommerce store builder or marketplace, check to see if they provide tools to help with self promotion.
+Pro tip: If you sell your products/services through an ecommerce store builder or through online marketplaces, check to see if they provide tools to help with self promotion.
 For example, Bonanza.com enables sellers to create custom coupon codes that shoppers can input to receive a discount.
 You could entice and reward your social media followers by giving them early access to coupon codes in your posts.

 Again, it’s beneficial to get in the habit of studying what other businesses are doing to increase engagement with their posts on the same platforms you’re using.
 Be sure to balance this with a dose of creativity, though.
 If we all followed what everyone else was doing all the time, social media would become one giant echo chamber.
 So, don’t be afraid to experiment with your own ways of attracting attention to your posts, too!